4rge/Unixversal-Updater/README.md

 - **Color Definitions**: Adjust the color schemes by changing the ANSI escape codes defined at the beginning of the script.
 - **Packages**: Add or change the definitions for the microcode packages if your CPU model is not covered.
-- **Maintenance Schedule**: Modify the time for the scheduled maintenance tasks within the `setup_tasks` function in the script.

 ## Troubleshooting